edickie/kcnischool.org/content/04-projects.md

 ## [Click here to apply!](https://edc.camhx.ca/redcap/surveys/?s=93TWAP7HMXAFANEC)

-Application Deadline June 2, 2023
+Application Deadline has been extended to June 9, 2023.
 Those selected to participate will be contacted in mid-June to register.

 ## For more information